YouNow/younow.github.io/policy/en/parents.md

  - No prank calls to emergency authorities or hotlines
  - No solicitation or encouragement of rule-breaking
  - No chat spam
- - No impersonating other members or having multiple accounts
+ - No impersonating other members
  - No copyright infringement

 You can find a detailed description of YouNow’s rules [here](www.http://www.younow.com/policy/en/rules).